 Education is primarily about the formation of our loves and desires.
 Those loves are shaped by habits and routines even more than by mere information.
 Education is about the heart, not only the head, and a good school targets what Scripture calls our kardia—the seat of our affections.

 Such an intentionally cultivated environment, joined with inspiring studies in the Classical tradition, paints a vivid picture of reality for the student.
-At St. Dunstan’s, we will bring our students back to an awareness of this reality throughout the entirety of each day, offering a coherent and beautiful picture of what it means to live faithfully in the Kingdom of God.
+At St. Dunstan’s, we bring our students back to an awareness of this reality throughout the entirety of each day, offering a coherent and beautiful picture of what it means to live faithfully in the Kingdom of God.

 A Haven and a Training Ground